Welcome back to the EIB Network and your host Rush Limbaugh from the Limbaugh Institute for Advanced Conservative Studies.

 It's one of the strangest things.

-And as I I actually conduct a test, I ask everybody who starts the Saudis doing this, so who do you mean, the Saudis?
+And as I actually conduct a test, I ask everybody, it starts the Saudis doing this.

-And most people say, well, you know all the Imams over there.
+And most people say, well, you know, all the Imams over there.

 Hardly anybody ever thinks it's the Saudi royal family.

-They they are victims too.
+They are victims too.

 But they run that country.